-I recently went behind the scenes on a Cardiff City Council kitchen visit to find out exactly how they work out those little green-and-black ratings on the doors.
+I recently went behind the scenes on a Cardiff Council kitchen visit, to find out exactly how they work out those little green-and-black hygiene scores on the doors.

 It was a freezing cold Monday night when I met Owain from the Shared Regulatory Services office – it was going to be his job to show me around the workings of an Food Hygiene Rating inspection inside Demiro’s Restaurant in Cardiff Bay.
 If, like me, you’re always fascinated to discover the ratings of your favourite restaurants and watering holes, you’ll understand why I was keen to find out how the criteria worked, and what the real difference is between a restaurant with a rating of 5, and one with a rating of 0.

 After sitting down with Demiro’s restaurant manager and the owner for coffee and introductions, we started going through the mountains of paperwork that needs to be completed and kept up to date when running a restaurant.
 It was then that I realised just how much admin there is to undertake when working with food.
 Whilst much of it (e.g. documented food safety management procedures, health and safety guidelines, fire safety management procedures) needs to be prepared before you open up – and then simply kept up to date as you go along, it would certainly be an eye opener for anyone for anyone with a desk job and grand ideas of escaping a life of admin by opening a little cafe – they’d have no such luck!

 Owain then explained how the ratings are calculated generally, and scored on many different variables to work out a business’s overall Food Hygiene Rating.
 Rating is based on three main areas: